 For situations that fall outside of traditional rules, travel insurance may be able to help.
 Most travel insurance policies offer basic trip cancellation benefits.
 When purchased before your trip, it turns your airfare into a refundable airline ticket.

 If you are concerned about anything else, you may want to consider purchasing Cancel for Any Reason travel insurance instead.
-As a early purchase benefit (usually within 21 days of purchasing an airplane ticket), Cancel for Any Reason allows you to have ultimate control of canceling travel plans.
+As an early purchase benefit (usually within 21 days of purchasing an airplane ticket), Cancel for Any Reason allows you to have ultimate control of canceling travel plans.
 The downside of Cancel for Any Reason is that it won't cover the entire price of a ticket.
 In many cases, requesting a refund under cancel for any reason only returns around 70 percent of a ticket price.

 Under the worst circumstances, airlines have been known to consider cancellations on a case-by-case basis.
-During the Zika Virus outbreak, some airlines considered refund requests from nervous flyers.
+During the Zika virus outbreak, some airlines considered refund requests from nervous flyers.

 While airlines will consider bending ticket policies for some extraordinary circumstances, there are many situations that airlines will not consider.
 For example, work situations and veterinary emergencies often don't count for airline reconsideration.
 If you are concerned about personal situations and do not wish to buy travel insurance, your other option is purchasing a full-fare ticket, which may earn extra frequent flyer miles and is refundable.